stefanofa/awesome/TOPICS.md

 *   [slashbase/slashbase-go](https://github.com/slashbase/slashbase-go) - Modern database IDE for your dev & data workflows.
 Supports MySQL, PostgreSQL & MongoDB.

 *   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.

-## ide

-*   [slashbase/slashbase-go](https://github.com/slashbase/slashbase-go) - Modern database IDE for your dev & data workflows.
-Supports MySQL, PostgreSQL & MongoDB.

-*   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

-*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

 ## mongo